PROFILE

 Guinea-Bissau, and Togo and provided a

-stability, and positive role in international
+standing, stability, and positive role in

-peacekeeping have helped Benin's international
+international peacekeeping have helped Benin's

-stature continue to grow.
-Benin enjoys stable
+international stature continue to grow.
+Benin

-relations with Nigeria, the main regional power.
+enjoys stable relations with Nigeria, the main

-its membership term ended December 31, 2005.
+Security Council; its membership term ended

 U.S.-BENINESE RELATIONS